-Another direction of future research is the choice of prior that will allow flexible incorporation of complex functional annotation information on genetic variants generated from various external data sources.
-Overall, we anticipate that the PRS methodology will remain a fertile ground for impacting genomic medicine using Bayesian methodology and computational research.
+Another direction is the choice of prior that will allow flexible incorporation of functional annotation information on genetic variants derived from external data.
+Bayesian approaches to PRS have much potential, and further advances in the methodology can help realize the full potential of genomic medicine.

 Looking ahead, other types of high-dimensional biomarkers—such as proteomic profiles—are expected to play an increasingly important role in enhancing risk prediction for complex diseases.
 The use of summary-statistics data is similarly applicable to these settings and can provide larger sample sizes for model development.
 However, the architectures of proteomic effects may differ substantially from the polygenic patterns observed in GWAS, which could make the ad hoc techniques developed and fined tuned for GWAS less successful in these applications.
 A flexible and principled approach like PRSBridge, on the other hand, is likely to generalize more straightforwardly to other future applications of summary-level data.